tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 All of this is entirely possible without reprex.
 People just need to create a suitable `.R` or `.Rmd` file, render it to an appropriate output format, in a fresh R session, with working directory set to session temp directory.
 And also send me a pony!

 For any given code snippet, this feels like way too much work.
-But if you read, write, and talk about R often, this problem can easily come up multiple times per day. [`reprex::reprex()`](https://reprex.tidyverse.org/reference/reprex.html) aims to make doing the right thing so easy that people stop taking cell phone photos of their broken code.
+But if you read, write, and talk about R often, this problem can easily come up multiple times per day. [`reprex::reprex()`](https://reprex.tidyverse.org/reference/reprex.html) aims to make doing the right thing so easy that people stop taking photos of broken code with their cell phone.

 ## `reprex::reprex()`